bersavosh/XRB-LrLx_pub/README.md

 - The dotted black line shows the best-fit relation for BHs [Gallo et al. 2006](http://adsabs.harvard.edu/abs/2006MNRAS.370.1351G)
 - The blue dashed and dashed-dotted lines show the two suggested correlations for NS systems [Migliari & Fender 2006](http://adsabs.harvard.edu/abs/2006MNRAS.366...79M)

-## Acknowledgment
+## Using and citing this package

-If you use this package, we request that you cite the following record:
+If this package/database is useful to you, we request that you cite the following record:

 [Arash Bahramian et al. 2018; Radio/X-ray correlation database for X-ray binaries](https://zenodo.org/record/6956521)